-Unzip the archive in a location of your choice.
+If using the zip or tar archive, unpack it in a location of your choice.
 Add the bin directory to your path.
 (Alternatively, you can copy the bin/uftp script to a directory that is already on your path, in this case edit the script and setup the required directories.)

-Basic Usage
+3 Basic Usage